08.05.09

 Posted in Family, Travel at 6:05 pm by ducky

 Of all the charismatic megafauna in Botswana, elephants are perhaps the most charismatic and definitely the most mega.
-We are also friends with Jake Wall, an elephant researcher working with Save the Elephants (see the National Geographic article that he’s featured in!), so we probably knew more about elephants than any other of the Botsana animals.
+We are also friends with Jake Wall, an elephant researcher working with Save the Elephants (see the National Geographic article that he’s featured in!), so we probably knew more about elephants than any other of the Botswana animals.
 Good thing, as we saw lots of elephants.
 LOTS of elephants.
 I am certain that I saw at least one hundred, and maybe two or three hundred.

 elephantsDrinking2.sm